blackflux/robo-config-plugin/src/plugin/docs/assorted/@npm-opensource.md

 ### <a name="blackfluxrobo-config-plugin-req-ref-chai">chai</a> ([`link`](https://www.chaijs.com/))

-*Chai is a BDD / TDD assertion library.*
+*JavaScript assertion library.*

-Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+Chai is a BDD / TDD assertion library for node and the browser that can be paired with any javascript testing framework.

 ### <a name="blackfluxrobo-config-plugin-req-ref-mocha">mocha</a> ([`link`](https://mochajs.org/))